darkplace/batocera.pocket/README.md

 ### GPU Stack
 - Mesa + Panfrost
-- Powkiddy X55 has mali blobs with gpudriver toggle in settings to panfrost
+- Powkiddy X55 & RG-DS have mali blobs with gpudriver toggle in settings to panfrost

 ### Wine Expectations
 > “No!
 It can't run Crysis”